kubeedge/kubeedge/docs/proposals/keadm-scope.md

 `keadm diagnose`

 - What is it?

 - This command will be help to diagnose specific fault scenarios in an all-round way and locate the cause of the fault

 - What shall be its scope ?
-  1. use `edge` parameter to  view the running status of key components such as sqlite, edgehub, metamanager, and edged.
-  2. use `network` parameter to verify cloudcore network connectivity
-  3. use `log` to analyze the log of each component to determine the internal problems of the component
+    1. Use command `all` can diagnose all resource
+    2. Use command `node` can roubleshoot the cause of edge node failure with installed software
+    3. Use command `pod` can troubleshooting specific container application instances on nodes
+    4. Use command `installation` is same as "keadm check all"

 `keadm check`